 And like many other things I make, it represents that I want to create things for myself, and from myself.
 Though I, like general existence, am not without influence from others, my desires lie in self-indulgence and fulfillment — things that I can feel proud of myself for making, more than anything.

 "aroceu" is intentionally in all lowercase letters.
 I pronounce it as "ə-rō-su."

 Of course, I'll reuse themes and ideas if I've tried them once and I know they work well.
 But even then, I try and slip in something new; I want to learn as much as I can with everything I do, be experimental with multiple styles and crafts.
-I do my best to experience as much as I can, when it comes to writing, designing, and, yeah, living.
+I do my best to experience as much as I can, when it comes to writing, designing — and, okay, life.
 Repetition and comfort zones are boring; it's much more fun to attempt everything you possibly can.

 I started with really basic HTML and didn't understand CSS at all.
 It took a lot of trial and error; reading articles and pages about how to do things didn't help me very much, if at all.
 I worked better reading and toying with other people's code, so that's what I did for months on end.

-I started AIW[XO] when I had my old computer of roughly seven years (a PC) and limited financial resources, so all of my graphics were made in Paint.
+I started AIW[XO] when I had my old PC and limited financial resources, so all of my graphics were made in Paint.
 They were not great.
 Well, for Paint I suppose they were pretty impressive, but.
 They were not great.

 I moved onto Photoplus in 2007, which was a nice transition, though admittedly I had no idea how all of these new tools worked, so the quality still wasn't fantastic, to say the least.
 For the most part I made (and enjoyed making) static pages for websites like Mibba (when it was relevant), Quizilla (when it was up), and Webs (when it still had a decent userbase).
 I grew better at both Photoplus and actually knowing how to make things look nice.
 This was also the time I used a lot of iframes.